Unity-Technologies/com.unity.multiplayer.docs/docs/learn/getting-started-boss-room.md

 ## Test multiplayer

-In order to see the multiplayer functionality in action, you can either run multiple instances of the game locally on your computer or choose to connect through the internet.
+To see the multiplayer functionality in action, you can either run multiple instances of the game [locally on your computer](#local-multiplayer-setup) or choose to [connect through the internet](#multiplayer-over-internet).

 ### Local multiplayer setup

-#### Build an Executable

-1. Click File.
-2. Click Build Settings.
-2. Click **Build**.
+For a local multiplayer setup, you must build an executable and launch several instances of this executable to both host and join a game.

+1. With the Boss Room project open in your Unity editor, click **File** > **Build Settings** > **Build**.
-1. Name the binary Boss Room.
+2. Save the binary as `Boss Room`.

 <iframe src="https://www.youtube.com/embed/eZGofxiuAgA?playlist=eZGofxiuAgA&loop=1&&autoplay=0&controls=1&showinfo=0&mute=1"   width="854px"
         height="480px" className="video-container" frameborder="0" position="relative" allow="accelerometer; autoplay; loop; playlist; clipboard-write; encrypted-media; gyroscope; picture-in-picture"  allowfullscreen=""></iframe>

-After the build has completed you can launch several instances of the built executable to be able to both host and join a game.
+After the build has completed, you can launch several instances of the built executable to both host and join a game.

 :::important Mac Users
 To run multiple instances of the same app, you need to use the command line:
-`> Run open -n BossRoom.app`
+1. First, change your directory to the folder where you saved the Boss Room executable.
+For example, `cd Desktop/com.unity.multiplayer.samples.coop-0.2.1`.
+2. Run the command `Open -n YourAppName.app`.
+If you saved the app as `BossRoom`, your command is `Open -n BossRoom.app`.
+However, if you saved your app as `Boss Room` with a space, your command needs to include quotation marks ("") around the executable name: `Open -n "BossRoom.app"`.
 :::

 <iframe src="https://www.youtube.com/embed/27Ikr0t7vzg?playlist=27Ikr0t7vzg&loop=1&&autoplay=0&controls=1&showinfo=0&mute=1"   width="854px"